Position in this job: VFX/ CG Supervisor

 2. THE ENEMY SHIP

 Fabiano Broki built the first enemy ship based on a concept art of himself.
 I picked up this concept, remodeled and reinvented the thing.
-I had put a super crystal underneath it to shoot a deadly laser (that wasn't used in the music video, but would in the short movie)
+It had a super crystal underneath to shoot a deadly laser, but that wasn't used in the music video.

 3. THE ROBOT

-After the greenlight of Broki and Ariel, I begun modeling what I had scratched.
+After the greenlight from Broki and Ariel, I begun modeling what I had scratched.

-Film produced by Supercluster, with support from O2 Films.
+Film produced by CG9 VFX (formerly Supercluster), with support from O2 Films.

-3D Effects produced by CG9, with support from Vetor Zero and Lobo.
+3D Effects produced by CG9 VFX, with support from Vetor Zero and Lobo.